Golden Knights snap three-game losing streak with 5-4 win over Ottawa Senators

 This was the Senators' final home game before heading out Monday for a week-long trip overseas to Sweden where they will play two games against the Colorado Avalanche.

+The penalty kill failed the Senators on this day as it gave up three goals and a fourth was scored seconds after a power play expired.

+"They got some bounces on their power play that made us pay and once we got going towards the end it was too late," said Burrows.
+"They work extremely hard, they never give up and give a second and third effort all the time."

-Leading 3-2 to start the third, the Golden Knights created some breathing room as William Karlsson scored a wraparound goal and Haula scored on the power play to make it 5-2 by the six-minute mark.
+Leading 3-2 to start the third, the Golden Knights created some breathing room as William Karlsson scored a wraparound goal and Haula had a power-play goal to make it 5-2 by the six-minute mark.

-Dzingel's fifth of the season for Ottawa made if 5-3.
-Erik Karlsson scored his first of the season in the final minute of play to make it 5-4, but Ottawa was unable to complete the comeback.
+Dzingel's fifth of the season for Ottawa made it 5-3 before Erik Karlsson's first of the year in the final minute of play closed the gap to one.

+"I got nervous a little bit, but not nervous to the point where it could affect my game," said Lagace.
+"They came back right away after with a tip and I got a little piece of it so that scared me a little bit, but we got it so it's all good."

 Vegas regained the lead as Haula took advantage of a juicy rebound, but Ottawa tied things back up at the seven-minute mark as Burrows, with his 400th career point, beat Lagace from in close.

-Penalties killed the Senators as the Golden Knights made it 3-2 late in the second with the second of three power-play goals of the game.
+The Golden Knights made it 3-2 late in the second with the second of three power-play goals of the game.

-Vegas led 1-0 after the first scoring on the power play as Tuch did a great job digging the puck out of the corner, snuck behind Fredrik Claesson before scoring shortside.
+The Senators expected a solid effort from Vegas and gave them full credit for its performance.

+"They are the hardest working team in the league," said Ottawa coach Guy Boucher.
+"That's how they win.
+They're relentless.
+They have four lines of guys who work hard and if you don't have four lines and six D that are working as hard then sooner or later they're going to hurt you."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.